 If the hair atop your head appears thinner (it may be that more scalp is showing through, for instance) the type of women’s hair loss that you’re experiencing could be down to a genetic predisposition.
 Pattern hair loss occurs when hair follicles atop the scalp begin to miniaturise, producing weaker, thinner hair.
 This type of excess shedding requires treatment to halt its progression and regrow hair.

 Minoxidil is a hair loss treatment suitable for women that has been licensed by the MHRA and approved by the FDA, the UK and US medical regulatory bodies respectively.
-A dose dependent treatment, it comes in a variety of strengths up to an extra-strength minoxidil cream, which has treated many thousands of Belgravia patients experiencing pattern hair loss, along with other conditions such as traction alopecia.
+A dose dependent treatment, there are a variety of high strength minoxidil formulations available.
+These individually recommended formulations have been used to treat many thousands of Belgravia patients experiencing pattern hair loss, as well as other conditions such as traction alopecia.

 A comprehensive hair loss treatment plan would contain minoxidil alongside a number of hair growth boosters, which include the FDA cleared LaserComb and nutritional supplement Hair Vitalics.
 Whilst alone these boosters will not regrow hair, they help to keep it in its optimum condition, helping to fight against the damage from environmental factors.